 You may be wondering: do I really need a dog grooming table?
 Many people get by without one at home.
 But if you have a dog that requires regular grooming, a professional-quality table can be a huge help!
 A grooming table helps your dog keep all four paws on the ground (er, tabletop).
 This sturdy, steel-framed table holds up to 300 pounds and has nonskid feet and a non-slip tabletop for extra security.
 The adjustable grooming arm with loop holds your dog in place while you brush, trim, and beautify their coat.
 And the built-in basket holds all your other grooming supplies.

-This is one surprisingly helpful piece of grooming equipment.
+A dryer is a surprisingly helpful piece of grooming equipment.
 Have you been using your hairdryer to dry off your dog after a bath?
 You won’t believe the difference a pet-specific dryer make.
 Professional groomers rely on “HV dryers” to speed along the drying process.
-This small but mighty model from Flying Pig has a 10-foot hose, so the base can be far away from your dog.
-It also comes with a filter and two different nozzles for a concentrated stream of air.
+This small but mighty model from Flying Pig has a 10-foot hose, so the base (and noise) can be a little farther away from your dog.
+It comes with a filter and two different nozzles for a concentrated stream of air.

 Groomer review: “I love this dryer.
-I own a very busy dog grooming shop.
+I own a bustling dog grooming shop.
 I love the flexible hose…and the adjustable settings.
 It’s pretty quiet as far as dryers go.
 And it’s very light and easy to shift around the shop.”